boutiqueforaweek/boutiqueforaweek.github.io/pages/about/our-sponsors.md

   - company: Ddelightful_creations
     image: /img/sponsors/ddelightful_creations.webp
     link: "https://www.instagram.com/ddelightful_creations"
     details: "Hello, my name is Daisy Daniels and my passion for crafting over the years has led me to start my own business.
-I subliminate 20oz tumblers, 12oz kids' tumblers, 11oz mugs and custom made bendable pens.
+I sublimate 20oz tumblers, 12oz kids' tumblers, 11oz mugs and custom made bendable pens.
 Please stop by my table at Boutique for a Week to take a look at my merchandise or just to say hi.
 You will be able to purchase available items or place an order from the many images I will also have available to choose from."
   - company: Kristy Smith
     image: /img/sponsors/thirty-one.webp
     link: https://www.mythirtyone.com/us/en/kristylsmith